top of page

 • Place the medicated center directly over the corn only.

-• Change pads as directed.
+• Change pads regularly per instructions.

 • Stop use if irritation becomes significant.